MicrosoftDocs/PowerShell-Docs-PSGet/powershell-gallery/docs-conceptual/powershellget/supported-repositories.md

 You must use the **ApiKey** parameter of the `Publish-PSResource` cmdlet with personal access token (PAT) to publish packages to a MyGet feed.
-The value of the **ApiKey** parameter must be a plaintext PAT from your MyGet account that has read and write permission.
+The value of the **ApiKey** parameter must be a plaintext PAT from your MyGet account that has read and write permissions.
 For more information about creating access tokens, see [MyGet Security][12].

 For example: